 Apple had a very difficult time in the beginning.
 Despite the hype and the inspiring work Jobs did, it just wasn’t quite their time.
-That being said, there was a certain degree of success in the 1980’s, when basically anyone learning how to use a computer was using an Apple IIe and IIGS machines.
-In the 1990’s however, Microsoft had taken over the personal computer market share with their release of Windows 95.
+That being said, there was a certain degree of success in the 1980s, when basically anyone learning how to use a computer was using an Apple IIe and IIGS machine.
+In the 1990s however, Microsoft had taken over the personal computer market share with their release of Windows 95.

 Apple started to look into new markets because it was clear that they couldn’t compete with Windows.
 The biggest failure Apple experienced in the 90’s was the Newton MessagePad.
 They spent a lot of money developing it, and it didn’t go anywhere.
 Jobs had been let go but would return in 1997, which is when Apple turned everything around.

-A status symbol of the free-minded new age individual.
+A status symbol of the free-minded new-age individual.
 From there, Jobs and the Apple team introduced the iPhone in 2007.
 It can now be said that Apple is one of the most profitable companies out there.
-They made it through decades of hard times, and shot to the top.
-Bill Gates still says that investing that kind of money in Apple was one of his biggest mistakes.
+They made it through decades of hard times and shot to the top.
+Bill Gates still says that selling his Apple stock too early was one of his biggest financial mistakes.

-Nintendo also set up a games development department in the 1960’s.
-The breakthrough came in the 70’s, when they developed a laser shooting gallery for arcades.
+Nintendo also set up a games development department in the 1960s.
+The breakthrough came in the 70s when they developed a laser shooting gallery for arcades.
 This was the inception of the early home video game systems.
-In the early 1980’s, Nintendo developed “Famicom,” which was a family computer.
-The company would change the name of it to the Nintendo Entertainment System (NES).
-At the end of the 1980’s, Nintendo was the dominant force in the video game entertainment system.
+In the early 1980s, Nintendo developed “Famicom,” which was a family computer.
+The company would change its name to the Nintendo Entertainment System (NES).
+At the end of the 1980s, Nintendo was the dominant force in the video game entertainment system.
 This was a worldwide phenomenon.

-The CEO of Nintendo, Yamauchi, realized that software was going to the golden nugget, not hardware.
-Shigeru Miyamoto was hired, and has since become a legend and a hero for his successes over the past thirty years.
-He developed Donkey Kong, Legend of Zelda, and Mario Brothers during Nintendo’s high point in the 80’s.
+The CEO of Nintendo, Yamauchi, realized that software was going to be the golden nugget, not hardware.
+Shigeru Miyamoto was hired and has since become a legend and a hero for his successes over the past thirty years.
+He developed Donkey Kong, Legend of Zelda, and Mario Brothers during Nintendo’s high point in the 80s.

 Nintendo has only had three presidents throughout its long history.
-Iwata is the fourth president, and the first one who is not a member of the Yamauchi family.
-Nintendo is extremely profitable, and they are dominating the hand-held gaming market.
-In 2015 alone, they sold over 50 million 3DS units.
+Iwata is the fourth president and the first one who is not a member of the Yamauchi family.
+Now, Nintendo generates an annual revenue of overt $15 billion.

 In the history of Starbucks, it has mostly been successful.
 Howard Schultz, the inspiring CEO, has created a culture with his coffee and done some great things.
 Starbucks was the first privately owned U.S. company to offer their colleagues stock options.
 In 1992, there were 125 stores, and the company was valued at $250 million.